-The new EASTEM 2019-2021 project "Euro-Asia Collaboration for Enhancing STEM Education", funded for 1 million Euros over 3 years, focuses on "Capacity Building" with Universities in South East Asia on STEM (Science, technology, engineering, and mathematics).
-This project, supported by the Computer Science Department in Brest and its System Modelling Lab, ensuring long-term relationships with other international engineering schools, particularly via the CDIO network, involves IMT Atlantique in the European and global ecosystem for higher education STEM & engineering.
+The EASTEM 2019-2021 project "Euro-Asia Collaboration for Enhancing STEM Education" (funded for 1 million Euros over 3 years), focuses on "Capacity Building" with Universities in South East Asia on STEM (Science, technology, engineering, and mathematics).
+This project, supported by the Computer Science Department in Brest and its System Modelling Lab (inc. his CDIO network correspondant), involves IMT Atlantique in the European and global ecosystem for higher STEM & engineering education.

 EASTEM supports the modernization of the higher education systems of 10 reactive universities in 3 partner countries: Vietnam, Thailand and Indonesia.
 As part of the internationalization of higher education, this project aims to strengthen the visibility of research and innovative educational actions of IMT Atlantique with South East Asia, and share experiences in student centered learning, University-Business-Industry collaboration models, and STEM center management (with and for CARÆ, the Centre d’Appui et de Ressources pour l’Apprentissage et l’Enseignement).
-As ASEAN university are recognized for their reactivity in chaning contexts of the HE sector, and knowing that weight of traditions remains in the old Europe, each partner is to learn from each other good pratices, and reinforce the visibility of its teacher-researchers in pedagogy, educational sciences and educational programmes engineering, as IMT as a leading Technological University.
+As ASEAN university are recognized for their reactivity in chaning contexts of the HE sector, and knowing that weight of traditions remains in the old Europe, each partner is to learn from each other good pratices, and reinforce the visibility of its teacher-researchers in pedagogy, educational sciences and educational programmes engineering.